academic, author, & editor

 BIO

 Zeavin is the author of the award winning books, The Distance Cure: A History of Teletherapy (2021, MIT Press) and Mother Media: Hot and Cool Parenting in the 20th Century (MIT Press, April 2025).
-She is at work on her third book, All Freud’s Children: A Story of Inheritance (US: Penguin Press; UK: Fern Press), for which she received a 2022 Works in Progress Grant from the Robert B. Silvers Foundation and a 2024 Whiting Foundation Non-Fiction Grant.
+She is at work on her third book, All Freud’s Children: A Story of Inheritance (US: Penguin Press; UK: Fern Press), for which she received a 2022 Works in Progress Grant from the Robert B. Silvers Foundation, a 2024 Whiting Foundation Non-Fiction Grant, and a 2026 John Simon Guggenheim Fellowship.

-In 2021, Zeavin co-founded The Psychosocial Foundation and is the Founding Editor of Parapraxis, a new magazine for psychoanalysis.
-She also serves as an Associate Editor for Psychoanalysis & History, an Editorial Associate for The Journal of the American Psychoanalytic Association, on the editorial board of Television and New Media, and a series editor of Palgrave’s Studies in the Psychosocial.
+In 2021, Zeavin co-founded The Psychosocial Foundation and is the Founding Editor of Parapraxis, a magazine for psychoanalysis on the left.
+She also serves as an Associate Editor for Psychoanalysis & History, an Editorial Advisor for the Psychoanalytic Acts Book Series, on the editorial board of Television and New Media, and a series editor of Palgrave’s Studies in the Psychosocial.

 Other academic work has appeared in differences: A Journal of Feminist Studies, Technology and Culture, American Imago, Media, Culture, & Society, The Journal of Cinema and Media Studies, and elsewhere.
 Essays and criticism have appeared in Bookforum, Harper’s Magazine, n+1, The New York Review of Books, The New Yorker, The Paris Review, and elsewhere.